prisong97/BSplines/README.md

 ## Experimentation with B-Splines

 This code implements and visualises the B-splines basis functions.
 We implement these functions from scratch.
-This is a good exercise to check that I am understanding what's going on under the hood.

 ### Dependencies
 - numpy 1.20.1